cakephp/phinx/README.md

 features not covered in official documentation

 * multi-databases in one environment
-* added new data types for mysql adapter (char, tinyint, smallint, enum, set)
+* added new data types for mysql adapter (enum, set)

 ## Install & Run